DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Author: Dr Fiona Larsen, Procedural Dermatology Fellow, UTSW Medical Center, Dallas, TX, USA, 2007.

 Cutis verticis gyrata describes a scalp condition with convoluted folds and deep furrows that resemble the surface of the brain.

-Cutis verticis gyrata occurs more commonly in males.
+Cutis verticis gyrata occurs more commonly in males than in females.
 The primary form of cutis verticis gyrata has a reported male-to-female ratio of 5:1.
 The incidence of cutis verticis gyrata may be reported as lower in women because longer hair may camouflage the condition.

 Most primary cases develop after puberty and typically occur before age 30.
 Some secondary forms of cutis verticis gyrata, like cerebriform intradermal nevus, can be present at birth.

 Cutis verticis gyrata typically affects the central and back of the scalp, but some forms can involve the entire scalp.
 The folds are typically soft and spongy.
 The folds are unable to be corrected with pressure.
 The skin colour is not affected.
 The number of folds can vary from 2 to more than 10.

 Cutis verticis gyrata is classified according to the underlying cause as primary essential, primary nonessential and secondary.

 Primary means the cause of the condition is unknown.
 Primary essential cutis verticis gyrata has no other associated abnormalities.
 Primary nonessential cutis verticis gyrata can be associated with neuropsychiatric disorders including cerebral palsy, epilepsy, seizures and ophthalmologic abnormalities, most commonly cataracts.

 Secondary cutis verticis gyrata occurs as a consequence of a number of diseases that produce changes in scalp structure.
 These conditions include:

-The management of cutis verticis gyrata includes good scalp hygiene to avoid accumulations of secretions in the furrows of the scalp.
+The treatment of cutis verticis gyrata includes good scalp hygiene to avoid accumulations of secretions in the furrows of the scalp.
 Definitive treatment by surgery may be requested for appearance reasons.
 Small localised lesions can be excised in one procedure.
 Larger lesions can be removed with serial excision, requiring multiple procedures.

 © 2021 DermNet New Zealand Trust.